dryuf/dryuf-base/README.markdown

 Executor processing work items instead of executing code.
 Items are processed either in separate tasks (SingleWorkExecutor) or batched into groups to optimize throughput (BatchWorkExecutor).

+## Synchronization primitives

+### RunSingle

+Ensures there is only single activity running at the same time.
+Typically used when there is repeated activity and new one should not be started until previous one finished.

+### CountDownRunner

+Similar to CountDownLatch but instead of actively waiting, it allows registering callback which is executed once the object reaches target.

 ## License